-In this situation, does FIGS have the same importance?
+In this situation, do FIGS have the same importance?
 Do you get the outcomes you hope to get?
-Or they have been eclipsed by countries as India, Russia, China, and Korea?
+Or they have been eclipsed by countries such as India, Russia, China, and Korea?

 These are some of the questions.
 But let’s take them step by step and see what the potential of the FIGS market is.